 OHP covers emergency and urgent care anywhere in the United States, but not outside the US.
-That means OHP will not pay for any care you get in Mexico or Canada.
+For example, this means OHP will not pay for any care you get in Mexico or Canada.
 Immunizations (shots) required for foreign travel are also not covered.